 The award is aimed at recognising the work of an Alum who, through their work and/or volunteering activities has made (and is making) a significant contribution to the advancement of human rights and democratisation in the world.

 - Be a graduate from the European Master’s Programme in Human Rights and Democratisation.
 Those currently enrolled as EMA students (i.e. graduating in 2020) are not eligible;

 - Have significantly contributed to the development and advancement of human rights and democratisation through their professional occupation, or through collateral, volunteer and/or recreational projects and activities.

 - The impact on human rights and democratisation of the Alumni’s activity shall be tangible and easily identifiable;

 - Be able to document the aforementioned activity and their contribution to it.

-Milen Kidane (click here to read her bio) was chosen as the recipient of the very first EMAlumni Award, for her work and dedication in the field of children’s rights.
-Milen will come to Venice this September to receive the Award during the EMA graduation ceremony.
+Milen Kidane (click here to read her bio) was chosen as the recipient of the very first EMAlumni Award in 2019, for her work and dedication in the field of children’s rights.
+Milen was invited to Venice to receive the Award during the EMA graduation ceremony in 2019.